readium/ts-toolkit/navigator/docs/audio/Timeline.md

 ### `contextualizedToc`

-Returns the publication's real, authored TOC hierarchy (mirrors `publication.toc` as declared, nested arbitrarily — unlike `TimelineItem.children`, which only flattens TOC fragments one level per resource).
-Each entry is contextualized with a display-ready `timestamp` (e.g. `"27:27"`, book-global).
+Returns the publication's authored TOC hierarchy (mirrors `publication.toc` as declared, nested arbitrarily — unlike `TimelineItem.children`, which only flattens TOC fragments one level per resource).
+Each entry is contextualized with a `timestamp` (e.g. `"27:27"`, book-global).
 Falls back to one flat entry per reading-order item when there's no `toc` at all.

 ```js
 const entries = publication.timeline.contextualizedToc;